 Wishel LTC acknowledges the duty of care to safeguard and promote the welfare of children and adults at risk.
 The club is committed to ensuring safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice and LTA requirements.
-A copy of the club’s full safeguarding policy is available from Carol Hollingshead or Steve Bonsor or 01483 766234.
+A copy of the club’s full safeguarding policy is available from Steve Bonsor firstname.lastname@example.org or 01483 766234.

 The club’s safeguarding policy recognises that the welfare and interests of children and adults at risk are paramount in all circumstances.
 It aims to ensure that regardless of age, ability or disability, gender reassignment, race, religion or belief, sex or sexual orientation, socio-economic background, all children:

 - have a positive and enjoyable experience of tennis at [insert name of club] in a safe and inclusive environment